Editing components in Xperience by Kentico

 A consequence of this broadened scope is that the Kentico Xperience 13 approach of assigning and configuring editing components via the EditingComponent attribute is now obsolete.
 Editing components in Xperience by Kentico, though functionally mostly equivalent, use a different technology stack to integrate with the new administration interface.

-The old API remains supported and is fully backward compatible, including modal dialog support.
-However, this may eventually change.
-For this reason, we strongly recommend updating your codebase to the new components.
+The old API remains supported and is backward compatible, including modal dialog support.
+However, this will change in the future when support for Kentico Xperience 13 ends.
+We strongly recommend updating your codebase to the new components as soon as possible.

 See: